INF2023AI-Python/NoNameNoGame/README.md

 ### Start Screen
 Use the Joystick to select the game
 Press the green button to start the game

+### Racing Game

+Small racing game to improve your own racing skills.
+Race against the clock and beat your time or that of your friend.
+In the future, the previous lap and the fastest lap will also be displayed and who knows, several tracks offer even more opportunities to improve.
+How to Play:
++ Use the joystick to move the car left or right
++ Press the green button to move forward
++ Press the blue button next to the green button to move backward
++ Press the top blue button to reset the car

 ### Space Invader

+Shoot some Alienswith your little Spaceship and try not to get shot yourself.
 How to Play:
 + Use the Joystick to move the space ship around
 + It is like you would expect it - left=left, right=right